0xekez/semistack/docs/Notes.md

 1. Use automatic reference counting.
 Pass `std::shared_ptr` object around.
 2. Write a garbage collector.
 This is the approach of crafting interpreters and Lua.
 Doing this would likely be fairly complicated.

+I'll stick with automatic reference counting for now.
+If there is compelling reasons to add a garbage collector  I'll look at it, but I doubt there will ever be enough objects

 ## Closures

 These are going to be hard.
 [Here](https://craftinginterpreters.com/closures.html) is Crafting Interpreters implementation.
 Basically, when resolving a variable, we need to first search the current scope, then the closures of that scope, and the global variables.
 Sounds good.
 The big question though is how to indicate to the VM that we'd like to search the closures?